Dylon-Chan/group2-capstone-project/README.md

           # The 'target' parameter specifies the URL of the deployed application to be scanned.
           target: ${{ needs.deploy.outputs.access_url_output }}
 ```
-In this `zap-scan` will only perform OWASP scanning after resources have been successfully deployed from `deploy` job.
+OWASP scanning will only be performed by `zap-scan` after the resources have been successfully deployed by the `deploy` job.

 ![image](https://github.com/Dylon-Chan/group2-capstone-project/assets/127754707/749f37da-7e64-4167-b6e0-735dbc91f839)
 <br>